flipperdevices/flipperzero-firmware/README.md

 **IMPORTANT**: This Flipper application currently only works on release 0.90.1 of the official firmware (at the time this repository was made, that is the latest).
 I provide NO support for earlier firmware or custom firmware, but this may change soon.

 ## What
-This Flipper application ("FAP") spams broadcast packets to Apple devices, which may be up to 5 feet away.
+This Flipper application ("FAP") spams broadcast packets to Apple devices, which may be up to 5 meters away.

 ## Builds